Last Update 1/8 - 5pm

 For those not listed, they are NOT affected.
 For example, ATP, USG (ZyWall), USG FLEX, and VPN firewalls running firmware versions earlier than ZLD V4.60 Patch 0 and the VPN series running the SD-OS are NOT affected.

 What is the impact?

-For ATP, USG, ZyWALL, USG FLEX, and VPN series running firmware version 4.60 Patch 0 that were affected by this vulnerability, the “zyfwp” account was misconfigured with “admin” privilege and the password was hardcoded, which could allow an attacker to access the firewalls with admin privilege if the attacker knows the credentials.
+For ATP, USG, ZyWALL, USG FLEX, and VPN series running firmware version 4.60 Patch 0 affected by this vulnerability, the “zyfwp” account was misconfigured with “admin” privilege.
+The password was hardcoded, which could allow an attacker to access the firewalls with admin privilege if the attacker knows the credentials.